vohvelikissa/vohvelikissa.github.io/README.md

 want to create value for the people to benefit from and additionally I want it to be lasting.
 The most dream-like situation for me would in all honesty be just that, being useful with my code

+## My Long Term Goals

+I would like to start a business for helping people with their bigger and more long term issues using technology.
+While everything probably cannot be fixed by using technology, I am sure something more could be done to benefit the struggles of normal every day working class people live their lives with more peace and well-being for them.

 ## My Goals

 My first goal is that I want to have my NixOS setup be having all of the packages that I originally listed here